-Corporate social responsibility (CSR), sometimes called corporate citizenship, is an umbrella term that refers to any effort a business makes to give back and to improve society in some shape or form.
-It can involve donating to charity, making employee-friendly corporate policy, making environmentally-friendly corporate policy, and more.
-It has a number of benefits for your business and even though it typically requires monetary investment to develop and implement the programs, can often yield a strong return on investment that helps grow your business.
+Corporate social responsibility (CSR), sometimes called corporate citizenship, is an umbrella term that refers to any effort a business makes to give back and improve society in some shape or form.
+It can involve donating to charity, making an employee-friendly corporate policy, making an environmentally-friendly one, and more.
+It has a number of benefits for your business, and even though it typically requires monetary investment to develop and implement the programs, it can often yield a strong return on investment that helps grow your business.

 Gives Your Company Purpose

 Developing social responsibility programs gives your company a greater purpose than making sales.
 In fact, it can provide more motivation to do well as a company because the better you do in terms of sales, the more you can do for society.
 When you feel good about what you’re doing, it makes it more fun and enjoyable to do.
 And when consumers know they’re contributing to the purpose, they’re more likely to continue doing it…which brings me to my next point.

 Builds Loyalty with Customers